otml2021/otml2021.github.io/call.md

 The submissions should be anonymized following [NeurIPS policy](https://nips.cc/Conferences/2021/CallForPapers).
 We guarantee that all works submitted before September 17, 2021  (23:59 PDT) will be given full consideration and will be reviewed by at least three reviewers.
-Late submissions might be considered as well.
+Late submissions until October 2nd will be considered but might have fewer reviews.
 Note that at least one of the co-authors should accept to perform reviews for the OTML Workshop.

 ### Scope and topics